cactuzhead/Advanced-Progress-Bars/docs/tasks.md

 ![multi tags](/assets/Obsidian Advanced Progress Bars - Sub Tasks Completed.png)

+{: .note }
-> Note: subtasks **do not** require tags themselves, they will be counted according to their top tasks tag.
+Subtasks **do not** require tags themselves, they will be counted according to their top tasks tag.
 If you do add tags to subtasks, they will be totally ignored by APB.

 ### Subtask Code Block